Lee Ho-seong (baseball): Career

-Death
+Death & murders

 Police found Lee's body in the Han River on March 10, 2008.
-One day later they found the bodies of a 46-year-old woman and her three children.
+One day later they found the bodies of a 46-year-old woman, Kim Yeon-suk, and her three children, buried together.
+A graveyard worker noted that Lee had asked to bury four bodies on February 19, about a day after the woman and her children went missing.
 Police suspected that Lee and the woman had been in a relationship.
 Lee had apparently borrowed the equivalent of $250,000.
-He was unable to pay the money back, and police speculated that this was the motive of the killings.
+He was unable to pay the money back, and police speculated that this was the motive for the killings.

 Police said their details about the case were still sketchy because there was no suicide note, but Lee was seen on security video removing four large black duffel bags from the woman's apartment late one evening.
 He was also put at the scene by a witness who saw him in the parking lot about the time that the woman and her daughters went missing.

+A few days later, letters that Lee had sent to his older brother and the new president of the Gwangju Baseball Association were revealed by the police.
+The letter addressed to Lee's brother described his financial troubles and gave apologies to his mother, brother, wife and son, with a request for the family to look after his son.
+The second letter congratulated the President on his new appointment to the position, reminisced on his baseball career, and then implied his suicide as Lee signed off "I will go ahead to heaven."

+Missing business colleague & associated deaths

+In 2005, a businessman called "Mr. Cho" by the police disappeared after meeting Lee in a hotel in Gwangju over financial struggles.
+According to Lee's testimony, Cho then entered a taxi and disappeared, never to be seen again.
+Originally, the police attributed his disappearance as an intentional self-disappearance to hide from creditors.
+However, after the 2008 murders, renewed suspicion arose due to the similarities to the murdered women and the fact that Lee was the last person to see Cho alive.

+The police eventually stated they did not find enough evidence linking Lee to the disappearance of Mr. Cho, though the family of Cho stated they believed Lee killed him, citing his love for his children and that the amount of money was not enough to drive someone like Cho to disappear himself.